SKIP TO PAGE CONTENT

 A 41-member volunteer steering committee is working alongside the core leadership.

-Members include Debbie Farnum, representing the Alumni Association; Chris Lyons, representing Athletics; Joseph Peterson, representing Diversity and Inclusion; Will Miller, representing the Cultural Foundation of the Texas Panhandle; Ross Wilson, representing the Paul Engler College of Agriculture and Natural Sciences; J. Pat Richmond, representing the Paul and Virginia Engler College of Business; Lanna Hatton, representing the College of Education and Social Sciences; Travis Brown, representing the College of Engineering; Janet Townsend, representing the Sybil B. Harrington College of Fine Arts and Humanities; Randy Sharp, representing the College of Nursing and Health Sciences; and David Prescott, representing Graduate School.
+Members include Debbie Farnum, representing the Alumni Association; Chris Lyons, representing Athletics; Joseph Peterson; Will Miller, representing the Cultural Foundation of the Texas Panhandle; Ross Wilson, representing the Paul Engler College of Agriculture and Natural Sciences; J. Pat Richmond, representing the Paul and Virginia Engler College of Business; Lanna Hatton, representing the College of Education and Social Sciences; Travis Brown, representing the College of Engineering; Janet Townsend, representing the Sybil B. Harrington College of Fine Arts and Humanities; Randy Sharp, representing the College of Nursing and Health Sciences; and David Prescott, representing Graduate School.

 Also on the steering committee are WTAMU Foundation board members Bruce Barrett, Scott Doores, Ed Dowdy, Lilia Escajeda, Paul Evans, John Frantz, Brett Hall, Bob Hatton, J.T.
 Haynes, David Hudson, Taylor Kelley, Barbara Bain, Stanley Schaeffer, Brent McClure, Andrew Mitchell, Helen Piehl, Richard Sauceda, Mike Wartes, Jo Tyler Engler, Paul Engler, Trevor Caviness, William Ware, Shawn Morrison, Jerry Don Thompson and Paul Matney.
 At-large members are Mike Bain, Lizzie Ware Williams, Kolton Wilder, Alan Rhodes and Jeff Nunn.